bitcoin/bitcoin/doc/REST-interface.md

 Risks
 -------------
-Running a web browser on the same node with a REST enabled bitcointalkcoind can be a risk.
+Running a web browser on the same node with a REST enabled talkcoind can be a risk.
 Accessing prepared XSS websites could read out tx/block data of your node by placing links like `<script src="http://127.0.0.1:8332/rest/tx/1234567890.json">` which might break the nodes privacy.